abdullahshamail/BARMC/README.md

 # Datasets

 Presently, we only provide a small sample of the dataset used.
 Since the data was obtained from our collaborators working on Molecular Dynamics Simulation from other Universities - please send us a formal request via email and we will promptly respond and provide it.

+# Run the Code

+## BARMC Detection using Naive Approach

+Run the Naive Detection.ipynb

+## BARMC Detection using proposed BARMC-Miner

+Run the BARMC-Miner Detection.ipynb